Russia in the Junior Eurovision Song Contest 2013

-Russia participated in the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
+Russia was represented at the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
 The Russian entry was selected through a national final, organised by Russian broadcaster All-Russia State Television and Radio Company (VGTRK).
 The final was held on 2 June 2013.
 Dayana Kirillova and her song "Mechtay" won the national final, getting 12.19% of votes.

 Before Junior Eurovision

 National final

 On 10 March 2013, VGTRK announced that a national final would be held to select Russia' entry for the Junior Eurovision Song Contest 2013.
 A submission period for interested artists was opened and lasted until 1 May 2013.
 A professional jury selected eighteen artists and songs from the applicants to proceed to the televised national final.
 The selected artists and songs competed at the national final which took place on 2 June 2013 at the State Kremlin Palace in Moscow, hosted by Dmitry Guberniev and Anastasiya Chernobrovina.
 The winner was determined by a 50/50 combination of jury voting and televoting.
 The members of the jury were Grigory Gladkov, Yulia Savicheva, Larisa Rubalskaya, Gennady Gokhstein and Alexander Igudin.
 In addition to the performances from the competitors, the show featured guest performances by Lerika, Buranovskiye Babushki and "Domisolka" theater.